Enhanced phonon-drag by nanoscale design of homoepitaxial \hbox{$\beta$-Ga$_2$O$_3$}

-As shown, the phonon drag can be strongly enhanced by geometric confinement of conductive layer thickness below the phonon mean free path in homoepitaxial systems.
-The scattering cross sections of electron-phonon and phonon-phonon interactions can by tuned on the basis of phonon-transparent interfaces.
-The enhancement of the phonon-drag scales with the ratio of the phonon mean free path $\lambda$ and the film thickness $d$.
-For $\lambda/d\geq1$ a quasi two-dimensional phonon transport takes place in-plane of the electrically conductive film.
-In the presented case the Seebeck coefficient at room temperature nearly doubles due to the reduced Umklapp scattering (see fig. \ref{PhononDrag} (a)).\\ In fig. \ref{Concl} a summary of the variations reached by tuning the phonon drag on behalf of geometrical confinement in various material systems including heteroepitaxial films (Bi$_2$Te$_3$/BaF$_2$\cite{Wang2013}, Bi$_2$Te$_3$/Al$_2$O$_3$\cite{Wang2013}, AlGaN/GaN\cite{Yalamarthy2019}).
+\\ In Fig. \ref{Concl} a summary of the variations reached by tuning the phonon drag on behalf of geometrical confinement in various material systems including heteroepitaxial films (Bi$_2$Te$_3$/BaF$_2$~\cite{Wang2013}, Bi$_2$Te$_3$/Al$_2$O$_3$~\cite{Wang2013}, AlGaN/GaN~\cite{Yalamarthy2019}).
 Evidently, for systems with heteroepitaxial interfaces a higher $\lambda/d$ ratio is required to achieve the same increase of the phonon drag as for the homo-epi films from this study.
-In polycrystalline/amorphous metallic films of platinum on SiO$_2$\cite{Kockert2019} heat flow is dominated by electrons in the metal layer. $\lambda$ is very low in Pt and SiO$_2$ due to increased grain boundary scattering, lowering the phonon-drag.
-Finally, in nanowires \cite{Sadhu2015,Kockert2019a,Kockert2021}, a reduction of $\lambda$ due to boundary scattering on the surface of the nanowire was observed, which strongly reduces the phonon-drag effect.\\ Phonon-drag engineering may be utilized for low-temperature thermo-electrical applications.
+In polycrystalline/amorphous metallic films of platinum on SiO$_2$~\cite{Kockert2019} heat flow is dominated by electrons in the metal layer. $\lambda$ is very low in Pt and SiO$_2$ due to increased grain boundary scattering, lowering the phonon-drag.
+Finally, in nanowires ~\cite{Sadhu2015,Kockert2019a,Kockert2021}, a reduction of $\lambda$ due to boundary scattering on the surface of the nanowire was observed, which strongly reduces the phonon-drag effect. \\ {\em Conclusion--} Phonon-drag engineering may be utilized for low-temperature thermo-electrical applications.
 Phonon drag can be either maximized by reducing phonon Umklapp scattering, lattice mismatch and boundary scattering or minimized vice versa.
-Nanoscale design of homoepitaxial films allow to select diffusive or quasi-ballistic heat transfer: confinement of charge carriers combined with phonon-transparent interfaces may pave the way to adjust cross-sections of electrons with phonons to obtain the desired performance and function.\\ \\ {\em Data availability --} The data that support the findings of this study are available from the corresponding authors upon request.\\ {\em Acknowledgements --} This work funded by the German Science Foundation (DFG FI932/10-2, DFG-FI932/10-1, DFG-FI932/11-1, WA 1453/3-1 and PO 2659/1-2) and was performed in the framework of GraFOx, a Leibniz-ScienceCampus partially funded by the Leibniz association.
-JB, RM and SFF are grateful for scientific and technical support by Dr. Olivio Chiatti.\\ {\em Author contribution --} JB designed the microlab and performed the experiments.
-AP grew the thin films.
-ZG produced the bulk substrates and samples.
-JB, RM and SFF designed the study, analysed the data and wrote the manuscript.
-SFF supervised the study.\\ {\em Competing interests --} The authors declare no competing interests.\\
+Nanoscale design of homoepitaxial films allow to select diffusive or quasi-ballistic heat transfer: confinement of charge carriers combined with phonon-transparent interfaces may pave the way to adjust cross-sections of electrons with phonons to obtain the desired performance and function. \\ \\ {\em Data availability --} The data that support the findings of this study are available from the corresponding authors upon request. \\ \\ {\em Acknowledgements --} This work funded by the German Science Foundation (DFG FI932/10-2, DFG-FI932/10-1, DFG-FI932/11-1, WA 1453/3-1 and PO 2659/1-2) and was performed in the framework of GraFOx, a Leibniz-ScienceCampus partially funded by the Leibniz association.
+JB, RM and SFF are grateful for scientific and technical support by Dr. Olivio Chiatti. \\ \\ {\em Competing interests --} The authors declare no competing interests.\\